peter853/AIO_Divination/README.txt

-This script is for botting the divination skill in Runescape using Simba and SMART.
+This script is for botting the divination skill in RuneScape using SIMBA and SMART.